June-Skeeter/GEOB270_Lab3_2021S1/Content/Part2.md

 ## Downloading Census Data

-We need to download Dissemination Area level population data for the Port Alberni area using Simply Analytics.
+We need to download Dissemination Area level population data for the Port Alberni [census agglomeration](https://www150.statcan.gc.ca/n1/pub/92-195-x/2011001/geo/cma-rmr/cma-rmr-eng.htm) area using Simply Analytics.
 You have access to this platform through the [UBC library](https://www.library.ubc.ca/).
 Follow the link, and sign in/create an account.

 <div style="overflow: hidden;
   padding-top: 56.25%;